leonardokbruksch/kata-app/README.md

 A REST API for storing and retrieving truck GPS coordinates, mass data, and data timestamp.

+This project is built using Node.js, Express, and the AWS CDK.
+The API is designed as a serverless application and all Amazon cloud is created programmatically using the CDK.

 ### Setup & Deployment

 1. Ensure you have AWS CDK installed and configured with appropriate AWS credentials.